 Clare station was on the Stour Valley Railway, which ran from Shelford (near Cambridge) to Marks Tey (the stretch between Sudbury and Marks Tey still runs).
 The station opened in August 1865 and closed in March 1967.
 It was the only station in the country to be built within a castle.

 Mill Road used to lead to a watermill, built in the late 18th or early 19th century and burned down in 1979.

 The Ancient House Museum is a beautifully pargetted 15th century hall house in the High Street, containing many interesting local historical artefacts.

-Nethergate Brewery was founded in Clare in 1986, but moved to nearby Pentlow in 2004.
+Nethergate Brewery was founded in Clare in 1986, but moved to nearby Pentlow in 2004, then to Long Melford in 2017.
 The building which housed the brewery has been demolished for a residential development.